 - a copy of the proposed (unsigned) agency agreement, and

 - a copy of this fact sheet.

 For example, on Thursday morning the agent gives you a copy of the unsigned agreement and this fact sheet, which you read and consider carefully.
 On Friday afternoon you sign the agency agreement and the waiver form.
 The agency agreement immediately becomes binding and the agent can get to work on selling your home.

 The Contract of Sale

 A residential property cannot be advertised for sale until a contract of sale has been prepared.
-The contract must contain a copy of the title documents, drainage diagram and the Zoning Certificate (s 149) issued by the local council.
+The contract must contain a copy of the title documents, drainage diagram and the Planning Certificate (s 10.7) issued by the local council.
 Property exclusions must also be included and a statement of the buyer's cooling off rights must be attached.

 If you are selling a residential property that has a swimming pool or spa, ensure it is compliant with the Swimming Pools Act 1992.
 For more information and to check your responsibilities, or to check if a property with a swimming/spa pool has a current certificate of compliance, visit the NSW Swimming Pool Register website.